Somerset Airport (New Jersey): Facilities and aircraft

-For the 12-month period ending September 5, 2008, the airport had 30,339 aircraft operations, an average of 83 per day, all of which were general aviation.
-As of 8 January 2015, there were 121 aircraft based at this airport: 93% single-engine, and 7% multi-engine airplanes.
+For the 12-month period ending April 30, 2023, the airport had 43,700 aircraft operations, an average of 120 per day, all of which were general aviation.
+As of April 30, 2023, there were 92 aircraft based at this airport: 83 single-engine, 4 multi-engine, 3 helicopters, and 2 gliders.

 2017 Presidential temporary flight restrictions

 Somerset Airport is within a 10-mile radius of the Trump National Golf Club in Bedminster, New Jersey, and thereby subject to FAA flight restrictions whenever President Donald Trump is in Bedminster.
 Thus, the airport was shut down from August 4–20, 2017 while Trump resided in Bedminster.